What Can You Do With a Film Degree? Top Careers and Industry Roles

 In This Article:

-Curious about what to do with a film degree?
 You have many options to consider — from the top-level job of director to the highly creative roles of the set and prop designers.
-Below, you can explore some of the many answers to the question: What jobs can you get with a film degree?

-Bear in mind that many of these film major jobs are not entry-level positions.
-In the entertainment industry in particular, it’s quite common for future producers, directors and set designers to start out as assistants.
-You may spend several years working your way up the ladder.
-Along the way, look for opportunities to put your film degree to good use by volunteering for extra responsibilities to gain valuable hands-on experience.
+Bear in mind that many of these film-related jobs are not entry-level positions.
+In the entertainment industry, in particular, it’s quite common for future producers, directors and set designers to start out as assistants.
+On-the-job training and experience is critical for higher-level film roles.2 Along the way, look for opportunities to volunteer for extra responsibilities to gain valuable hands-on experience.

 1. Director

 Directors hold an important place in the filmmaking industry.
 They are responsible for everything that occurs on set.
-As the main decision-maker, the director must possess a unique blend of technical expertise, industry know-how, creativity and interpersonal skills.
+As the main decision-maker, the director must possess a unique blend of creativity, leadership skills and technical proficiencies in various aspects of filmmaking.2

 • The look of each character